The purpose of this notice

 How long do I keep your personal data?

-I keep client notes and contact details for around three years after the end of the last session after which time the information is erased or destroyed.
+I normally keep client notes and contact details for around five years after the end of the last session after which time the information is erased or destroyed.

 Your rights and your personal data